V-Vibee/My-Projects-2.0/README.md

 3. Autocorrelation is the similarity between observations as a function of the time lag between them.
 Plotting autocorrelated data yields a graph similar to a sinusoidal function.

+**Limitations**
+Time series analysis is restricted to time-dependent data.
+It's not suitable for cross-sectional or purely categorical data.
+Noise Introduction: Techniques like differencing can introduce additional noise into the data, which may obscure fundamental patterns or trends
+Also sometimes we may not be able to predict sudden changes in market trends or price movements, as such they can give false signals.
+Moving averages are based on historical data, and they can be affected by sudden price spikes or dips or in some case uncertainity.

 | Sl.No| Topic| Subtopic| Link|
 |-|-|-|-|